 Wait what?
 Then how come there’s tons of Hindu holy men in Kathmandu’s Buddhist stupas?
 Well, there are 2 reasons for that.
 The first one is to take photos with tourists in exchange for tips and the second reason is because most Hindus are also Buddhists.

 Kind of.
 It’s actually quite a complicated philosophical issue.

 You see, in its most pure simple essence, Buddhism is more like a philosophy/way of life rather than an organized religion and many centuries ago, Hindus started to consider Buddha as an avatar of the Hindu God Vishnu so for them it’s perfectly normal to be both a Hindu AND a Buddhist.

 The two most impressive stupas to be found in Kathmandu are Swayambhunath, known to everyone as Monkey Temple because…well, the monkeys that inhabit it and Boudhanath, the biggest and most majestic stupa of all of Nepal.

 Contrary to what popular culture might show, Mount Everest is actually VERY far from Kathmandu.
-To get there, you have to take a domestic flight to Lukla and from there begin a 2 week trek to reach the base camp.
-Here’s an average of how much it costs to reach Everest Base Camp on foot.
+To get there, you have to take a domestic flight to Lukla and from there begin a 2-week trek to reach the base camp.
+You can read more about Everest Trek Camp Costs here.

 Don’t believe me?
 Take a look at what you can see from the pilot’s cockpit!!!